kleytonmr/obsfindes/readme.txt

-caso haja algum problema, tenho um back no google drive e no one drive
+Caso haja algum problema, tenho um backup no google drive e no one drive.